It’s all in a day’s work

 sudo apt-get install build-essential devscripts lintian linda diff patch patchutils dpatch

-Get the Wordpress package source
+Get the WordPress package source

 apt-get source wordpress